Future Love Paradise

-"Future Love Paradise" is a song recorded by English singer Seal.
-Released in 1991 as the lead track on Future Love EP, it was also included as the second single on Seal's debut album, Seal (1991).
-The song achieved a great success in several countries, including Switzerland, Ireland and Norway where it reached the top 10.
+"Future Love Paradise" is a song recorded by English singer-songwriter Seal.
+Released on 22 April 1991 by ZTT Records as the lead track on Future Love EP, it was also included as the second single on Seal's debut album, Seal (1991).
+The song is written by Seal, produced by Trevor Horn and achieved a great success in several countries, including Switzerland, Ireland and Norway where it reached the top 10.
 It also hit number 12 on the UK Singles Chart.
 The version of the lead track on Future Love EP contains an extended vamp and breakdown which fades out later.
 The album version is shorter and fades out before this section takes place.